jiricmi/logic_probe/typst_documentation/manual-stm.typ

 )
 #v(10pt)
 = Local mode
-This mode is used to quickly identify the problem without having to connect to a desktop computer.
-It allows the following actions:
+This mode enables quick circuit diagnostics without requiring a computer connection.
+It offers the following features:
-    - *analysing circuit by simple logic probe*
-    - *detecting rise or fall edge*
+- *Logic Probe*: Instant visualization of signal states (HIGH/LOW) on connected channels.
+- *Edge Detection*: Recognition of both rising edge and falling edge signal transitions.
+- *Pulse Generation*: Continuous pulsing
-    - *setting logic levels on channels*
+- *Manual Logic Level Control*: Set fixed HIGH/LOW levels on selected channels.
-By holding the button for a long time (approx. 500 ms) it is possible to switch between modes.
-The modes are differentiated by RGB LEDs, where the colour of the mode is displayed when the button is released.
+To switch between modes, hold the button for approximately 500 ms. The RGB LEDs indicate the active mode by displaying its assigned color when the button is released.

-=== How to enable
+=== Activation
-Local mode is enabled by the user connecting the assembled circuit only to the power supply.
-This means that the mode is activated when after switching on the device it detects a *logic zero* on the *recieve pin*, which is intended for communication with the computer.
-When the communication with the computer is connected, the default is logic one.

-The activation of the mode can be detected so that when switched on, a sequence of colours on the RGB LEDs is triggered.
+Local mode is enabled when the device is powered without UART computer connection.
+To activate it:
+1. Connect only the power supply to the assembled circuit (no data/USB connection).
+2. Upon startup, the device detects a logic LOW (0) on the receive (RX) pin, which is reserved for computer communication.
+    - _Note_: When connected to a computer, the RX pin defaults to logic HIGH (1), disabling Local mode.
+3. A startup RGB LED color sequence (e.g., alternating green-blue-red) will play to visually confirm Local mode is active.

 == Logic probe mode
+This mode is designed for diagnosing logic circuits.
+It enables real-time monitoring of logic states (HIGH/LOW) across two independent channels via color-coded LED indicators.
+The channels are assigned to pins PB7 (Channel 1) and PA0 (Channel 2).
+Ideal for quick signal verification.
+===== LED Behavior:
-- LED Color: #highlight(fill: aqua)[AQUA]
+- Mode indicator: #highlight(fill: aqua)[AQUA]
-- Channels are switched with *button press*.
-After press, LED shows color of the selected channel.
+- *Channel Selection*:
+    - Toggle Channel 1 and Channel 2 by _pressing_ the button.
+    - Selected channel is confirmed by the LED color:
-    - Channel 1: #highlight(fill:purple)[PURPLE]
+        - *Channel 1*: #highlight(fill:purple)[PURPLE]
-    - Channel 2: #highlight()[YELLOW]
-- LED indicates if state is HIGH by #highlight(fill: green)[GREEN] color, LOW state by #highlight(fill: red)[RED] color, and interstate by led turned off.
-- *SOP8* - logic probe can be use on PB7(CH1) and PA0(CH2) pins.
-== Logic levels
+        - *Channel 2*: #highlight(fill:yellow)[YELLOW]
+- *State Detection*:
+    - *HIGH (Logic 1)*: #highlight(fill: green)[GREEN]
+    - *LOW (Logic 0)*: #highlight(fill: red)[RED]
-- LED Color: #highlight(fill: orange)[ORANGE]
+    - Floating/Intermediate State: LED turns OFF
-- Channels are switched with *button double press*.
-After double press, LED shows color of the selected channel.
-    - Channel 1: #highlight(fill:purple)[PURPLE]
-    - Channel 2: #highlight()[YELLOW]
-- Logic levels are changed with *button press*.
-After press, level on channel is toggled.
-State of the channel is indicated by LED.

-- *SOP8* - logic levels can be toggled on PB7(CH1) and PA0(CH2) pins.

-#pagebreak(weak: true)
+===== PIN Assignments:
+- *Channel 1*: `PB7`
+    - _SOP8_ package: Pin 1
+    - _TSSOP20_ package: Pin 1
+- *Channel 2*: `PA0`
+    - _SOP8_ package: Pin 4
+    - _TSSOP20_ package: Pin 7

 == Generating periodic pulses
 - LED Color: #highlight(fill: white)[WHITE]